-If you want to save money on accommodation, you’ll probably consider a motorhome at some point, but keep in mind they are generally two-wheel-drive, rendering many picturesque tracks you’ll probably want to tackle off limits.
-You’ll quickly regret any envy you had for a home-on-wheels with bathroom when you see your first ‘high clearance 4WD only’ sign.
-Many campervans in Australia are 4WD, with popular rental companies like Britz and Maui using our beloved Toyota Landcruiser ‘Troopie’.
+If you want to save money on accommodation, you’ll want to consider hiring a campervan or motorhome, but keep in mind that many are 2WD (two-wheel-drive), rendering most unsealed tracks you’ll probably want to tackle off limits.
+You’ll quickly regret any envy you had for #vanlife or a home-on-wheels when you see your first ‘high clearance 4WD only’ sign.
+If you do want to go off-road, make sure you hire a campervan with 4WD.
+Popular rental companies like Britz and Maui use our beloved Toyota Landcruiser ‘Troopie’.

 If you hire a 4WD campervan then you’ll have to decide between different types of sleeping and cooking arrangements.
 Also consider things like whether there’s enough storage space for your luggage (check if there’s space under the beds), the voltage and number of power outlets, whether you want a kitchen inside or out, how high the roof is if it’s a high-top or pop-up, whether bedding and kitchenware are included, and if there is a spare fuel tank.

-You won’t be able to access mobile phone and internet services outside cities, towns and settlements in Australia, so invest in the best and most detailed maps, road atlases and guidebooks for the areas you’re planning to explore.
+You won’t be able to access mobile phone and internet services outside cities, towns and settlements in Australia, so invest in the best and most detailed maps, road atlases and travel guidebooks for the areas you’re planning to explore.

 One of our top tips for road trips in Australia should actually be at the top of this list and that’s to watch the weather and monitor it very closely.
 Check the Australia Bureau of Meteorology site for weather and road conditions daily (things can change rapidly and situations quickly become dangerous), and check in with the local tourist office and/or police station to let them know where you’ll be going before heading off-road.
 Australian roads departments and national parks also have spaces on their sites with up to date road conditions reports.

-Shop, cook and eat local
+Shop, Cook and Eat local

 If you’ve got a campervan with a kitchen or you’re camping and cooking, head to the tourist office as soon as you arrive in a place to find out when and where the local farmers market is held and, if there isn’t one, what produce the area grows and where you can get it.
 The tourist office will have maps detailing foodie trails and be able to point you to farm stalls, tasting rooms, local seafood shops if you’re on the ocean, as well as provide you with restaurant lists.
 Tourist office info will always be better than guidebooks and online resources as they’re updated as changes occur.
 For lunch, you can’t beat pulling up at a scenic spot and tucking into an Aussie meat pie or sausage roll from a local bakery and hot tea from your thermos as you listen to nature’s soundtrack.

-Listen to local sounds
+Listen to Local Sounds

 Our final tips for road trips in Australia is to buy some good music for the road and make it Australian music and the more local the better.
 If we’re doing a road trip in Western Australia, for instance, we’ll head to a music shop in Perth and ask for recommendations for local bands.
 Outback service stations often have an interesting selection of country and western or indigenous CDs and the occasional local oddity, like a poetry reciting cowboy for instance.
 ABC Radio National’s programmes are riveting, especially their radio documentaries, available as podcasts, and the ABC regional channels are fantastic for local news as much as music.